Only students residing in the Olathe School District are eligible for enrollment.

 - Physical examinations are required for all pupils admitted to early childhood programs and kindergarten.
 View the Health Assessment form (PDF)

 - Physical examinations are required for all pupils Grade 6-12 who are participating in sports.
-Visit the Kansas State High School Activities Association website for the form
+The Kansas State High School Activities Association provides the required forms on its website.
+English form or the Spanish version

 Whenever a child is enrolled in an Olathe district school for the first time, the parent/guardian is required to provide proof of the child's identity.
 "Proof of Identity" is defined differently for different grade levels.